How To Run a Background Check in Texas Legally in 2023

 Lastly, it’s key to note that courts in Texas typically close off the records of those under the age of 18.
 Meaning, any criminal issues that may have occurred during minor years will not show up.

-Keep in mind that an FBI background check can include expunged or closed records, but will take longer than a standard level 2 Texas background check–even though both require fingerprints.
+Keep in mind that an FBI background screen can include expunged or closed records, but will take longer than a standard level 2 Texas background check–even though both require fingerprints.

 Background Check: Texas Doesn’t Include Arrests Without a Conviction